-Flycheck can easily apply multiple syntax checkers per buffer.
+Flycheck can also apply multiple syntax checkers per buffer, but checkers run in sequence rather than concurrently.
 For instance, Flycheck will check PHP files with PHP CLI first to find syntax errors, then with PHP MessDetector to additionally find idiomatic and semantic errors, and eventually with PHP CheckStyle to find stylistic errors.
-The user will see all errors reported by all of these utilities in the buffer.
+The user will see all errors reported by all of these tools in the buffer.
+These checker-chains are configurable (see Configuring checker chains), so it's possible to run an advanced style checker only if a basic syntax checker returned no errors (this avoids accumulating too many false positives and improves performance).